Scrummy Lane

 A plate of lemony Mediterranean rice with chickpeas in a blue bowl and with a spoon in it

-Why you’ll love it
+Why you’ll love Greek rice and chickpeas

 If you’re a fan of risotto, you’ll probably like this.
 You could say it’s like a Greek risotto or a rice pilaf.
 A simple one made with just a few ingredients.
 If you have a pressure cooker, it’s ready in about 10 minutes.
 If not, just make it on the stove top in not much more time than this.

-You absolutely could eat this beautiful Mediterranean rice and chickpeas by itself, perhaps squeezed with extra lemon and a sprinkle of feta cheese.
+You absolutely could eat this beautiful Mediterranean rice with chickpeas by itself, perhaps squeezed with extra lemon and a sprinkle of feta cheese.
 All you need is a bowl of this and you have a simple but delicious, hearty and healthy vegetarian lunch.

 Personally, my favourite way to eat it is as a side dish – with something simple like roast chicken, steak, meatballs or fish.
 But it also makes pretty good lunch leftovers – either hot or cold.